Simple Concurrent Labeling Algorithms for Connected Components: Algorithmic Framework

-\begin{theorem} Computing connected components takes $\Omega(\lg d)$ steps, where $d$ is the maximum of the diameters of the components. \end{theorem} \begin{proof} Let $u$ be the vertex that eventually becomes the label of all vertices in the component.
-Some vertex $v$ is at distance at least $d/2$ from $u$; otherwise, the diameter of the component is less than $d$, a contradiction.
-An induction on the number of steps shows that after $k$ steps a vertex has only received messages containing vertices within distance $2^k$.
-Since $v$ must receive a message containing $u$, the computation takes at least $\lg d-1$ steps.
-If $d = 1$, the computation takes at least one step. \end{proof}
+\begin{theorem} Computing connected components in the MPC model takes $\Omega(\lg d)$ steps, where $d$ is the largest diameter of a component. \end{theorem} \begin{proof} Let $u$ be the vertex that eventually becomes the label of all vertices in a component of diameter $d$.
+Some vertex $v$ is at distance at least $d/2$ from $u$.
+An induction on the number of steps shows that after $k$ steps a vertex has only received messages containing vertices within distance $2^{k-1}$.
+Since $v$ must receive a message containing $u$, the computation takes at least $\lg d$ steps. \end{proof}

-If messages can be arbitrarily large, it is easy to solve the problem in $O(\lg d)$ steps, by first sending each edge end to the other end, and then repeatedly sending from each vertex the entire set of vertices it knows about to all these vertices \cite{DBLP:conf/icde/RastogiMCS13}.
-If there is a large component, however, such an algorithm is not practical, for at least two reasons: it requires huge memory at each vertex, and the last step can send a number of messages quadratic in $n$.
+It is easy to solve the problem in $O(\lg d)$ steps if messages can be arbitrarily large: send each edge end to the other end, and then repeatedly send from each vertex all the vertices it knows to all its incident vertices \cite{DBLP:conf/icde/RastogiMCS13}.
+If there is a large component, however, this algorithm is not practical for at least two reasons: it requires huge memory at each vertex, and the number of messages sent in the last step can be quadratic in $n$.
 Hence we restrict the local memory of a vertex or edge to hold only a small constant number of vertices and edges.
 We also restrict messages to hold only a small constant number of vertices and edges, along with an indication of the message type, such as a label request or a label update.
+Our goal is a simple algorithm with a step bound of $O(\lg n)$.
+(We discuss the harder goal of achieving a step bound of $O(\lg d)$ in \S{\ref{rw_section}}.)

-All our algorithms maintain a label for each vertex $u$, initially $u$ itself.
-Labels are updated step-by-step until none changes, after which all vertices in a component have the same label, which is one of the vertices in the component.
-At any given time the current labels define a univalent digraph (directed graph) whose arcs lead from vertices to their labels.
+We consider algorithms that maintain a label for each vertex $u$, initially $u$ itself.
+The algorithm updates labels step-by-step until none changes, after which all vertices in a component have the same label, which is one of the vertices in the component.
+At any given time the current labels define a digraph (directed graph) of out-degree one whose arcs lead from vertices to their labels.
 We call this the \emph{label digraph}.
-If these arcs form no cycles other than loops (arcs of the form $(u, u)$), then this graph is a forest of trees rooted at the self-labeled vertices: the parent of $u$ is its label unless the label of $u$ is $u$, in which case $u$ is a root.
+If these arcs form no cycles other than loops (arcs of the form $(u, u)$), then this digraph is a forest of trees rooted at the self-labeled vertices: the parent of $u$ is its label unless this label is $u$, in which case $u$ is a root.
 We call this the \emph{label forest}.
 Each tree in the forest is a \emph{label tree}.